benbaxter/annotation-example/README.md

 # annotation-example
 This is a small example of how to make class level annotations.
 This also has some small examples of how to leverage some of Java 8's cool new features.

-# Purpose
-This project is an example project for using annotations and a few basic featurs in Java 8.

 # Setup
 Once you get this java program imported into your IDE (I used intellij to create this project) There is a `com.benjamingbaxter.annotation.example.HelloWorld` class you can run to make sure that the project is setup correctly.